 Potatoes make life complicated for the breeder in several ways:

 Many potato traits are quantitative rather than qualitative.
-Qualitiative traits are well represented by classical, Mendelian loci.
+Qualitative traits are well represented by classical, Mendelian loci.
 Quantitative traits are determined by the interactions of complexes of quantitative trait loci (QTLs).
 What’s the difference?
 At the biochemical level, these are really the same thing, but the outcome that the breeder experiences is quite different.
 A Mendellian locus controls a single trait in a dominant/recessive regime.
 A good example of this in potato is the P gene.
 Dominant P* turns on purple anthocyanidin production and recessive pp turns it off.
 While you may not get purple tubers even with dominant P due to the involvement of distribution genes, you will never get purple tubers with recessive pp. A QTL is usually part of a group of loci that collectively determine a particular trait.
 A good example of this in potatoes is yellow flesh.
 Yellow flesh is primarily controlled by the Y locus, but intensity is affected by at least half a dozen QTLs.
 I have avoided delving into quantitative traits in this post because the available information would be hard to summarize in a useful fashion.
 The major qualitative traits are of primary interest to the amateur potato breeder.

 Another problem is the presence of multiallelic loci.
-Multialleic loci contain three or more alleles and therefore cannot be analyzed in the binary fashion used for the more common biallelic loci.
+Multiallelic loci contain three or more alleles and therefore cannot be analyzed in the binary fashion used for the more common biallelic loci.
 B is an example of a multiallelic locus, with five alleles identified to date.
 Typically, these alleles operate in a winner take all fashion, with the highest valued allele taking the dominant position, but unusual things can happen with increased dosage in polyploids.

 There are two main types of color genes: those that control the production of a pigment and those that control the distribution of a pigment.
 The following table summarizes the main qualitative color genes in the potato and their interactions.